 • Be Willing to Change – Set an Intention

 The most important factor in changing our current situation is creating a vision and setting an intention.
 Most people know when they want to change their current situation.
-They know when they are unhappy.
-They know when they are depressed and anxious, frustrated and stressed.
-Yet often times they don’t have a vision for where they want to get to.
+Full Article

 • Are you ready to get naked?

-In a culture of stick-thin models, our young adolescents are embarking on a dangerous path of dieting, bingeing, and purging.
-Here is how to tell if your daughter is at risk, as well as tips and exercises to help improve body-image in your household.
+(short version) In a culture of stick-thin models, our young adolescents are embarking on a dangerous path of dieting, bingeing, and purging.
+Here is how to tell your daughter is at risk, as well as tips and exercises to help improve body-image in your household.
+Full Article

 • Body Areas we Hate: How to Love Them